| |

 before fixing any construction damage.
 The reason for this is that the

-adjustment of the home to stresses placed on it by the vibrations isn't
+adjustment of the home to stresses placed on it by the vibrations often isn't

-fully completed when construction or vibration ends.
-At right is shown a diagonal construction vibration-caused crack beginning at the wall penetration corner at the lower right of the photo.
-Its length was marked by the contractor's engineer "expert" the next business day after this damage was done,
+completed when construction or vibration ends.
+At right is shown a diagonal construction vibration-caused crack in drywall, beginning at the wall penetration corner at the lower right of the photo.
+Its length was marked by the contractor's engineer "expert" the next business day after this damage was done

-resulting from pounding on pavement with an excavator.
+by pounding on pavement with an excavator bucket.
 Extension of the crack over time well beyond the initial marking is clearly visible in the photo.
-Thus, you may continue to have newly appearing or worsening damage
+Thus, you may continue to have newly appearing or worsening damage after

 assumptions and judgments which are scientifically questionable.